Actindo-AG/Documentation/RetailSuiteAccounting/Integration/09_ManageFollowOnPostings.md

 # Manage the follow-on postings

-A follow-on posting is a posting that must be performed as a result of an main posting.
-The follow-on posting function allows to automatize routine operations, such as the posting of a non-deductible percentage of hospitality costs.
-As soon as a specific account is posted to, the system posts automatically the configured percentage of the posted main amount to the defined account and contra account.
+A follow-on posting is a posting that must be performed as a result of a main posting.
+Routine operations, such as the posting of a non-deductible percentage of hospitality costs, can be automated in the system, thereby minimizing the need of manual posting.
+As soon as a specific account is posted to, the system performs the follow-on posting automatically as configured.

 The follow-on postings can be created, edited and deleted in the *Follow-on postings* tab.